Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 where we kept the projection angles for every ellipticity explicit.
 Here, $\varphi_{ij}$ is the polar angle of $r_\perp^{(ij)}$, which is the projected distance between points $i$ and $j$.
 Furthermore,

 Here, $\mathcal{B}$ is only 1 if the condition is true, and $\phi_{ijk}$ is the opening angle of the triangle.
-To get the other natural components, one conjugates the relevant ellipticies and their phase.
-For cross-correlations, one replaces an ellipticity (and its corresponding complex angle) by unity.
+To get the other natural components, one conjugates the relevant ellipticities and their phase.
+For cross-correlations, one replaces an ellipticity (and its corresponding complex angle and minus sign) by unity.
 In the position–position–shape case, the ellipticities at points $j$ and $k$ are set to unity, while in the position–shape–shape case, the ellipticity at point $i$ is set to unity.

 Furthermore, we note that for the two-point functions, cross-correlations involving randoms and shapes ($RS$) can be safely neglected in our setup.
 In contrast, for the three-point statistics, the corresponding terms (e.g., $RDS$ or $RSS$) probe the disconnected contributions of the remaining two fields (see, e.g., \citet{philcox2021}).
-These contributions are non-negligible and must be subtracted to obtain an estimator of the connected component of the correlation function.\footnote{As noted above, this does not apply to the aperture-mass statistics, for which such contributions vanish due to the compensated nature of the filter.}
+These contributions are non-negligible and must be subtracted to obtain an estimator of the connected component of the correlation function.\footnote{As noted above, this does not apply to the aperture mass statistics, for which such contributions vanish due to the compensated nature of the filter.}

-It should come as no surprise that a na\"ive implementation of the estimator in \autoref{eq:3pcfestimator} quickly becomes computationally infeasible, as the number of triplets scales as $\mathcal{O}(N^3)$.
+It should come as no surprise that a na\"ive implementation of the estimator in Eq. \ref{eq:3pcfestimator} quickly becomes computationally infeasible, as the number of triplets scales as $\mathcal{O}(N^3)$.
 Although tree-based methods can significantly reduce computational cost, leading to more practical runtimes, they still demand substantial computational resources.
 A more efficient approach involves the use of a multipole decomposition.
 This method allows for a more efficient estimation by exploiting the underlying symmetries of the correlation functions, allowing it to be effectively treated as a two-point correlation function \citep{chen2005, slepian2015, philcox2022}.
 Although these methods were initially developed for clustering applications, recent work has generalised these to correlations including spin-2 tracers \citep{Porth2024}, making them suitable for our work.

 The basic idea is to apply a Fourier transform to convert the $\phi$ binning into $n$-space via